LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 To focus the visitor, the agent can also animate elements on the visitor screen by:

-* Double clicking on the element will display a yellow circle around the cursor.
+* Clicking on an element will display a yellow circle around the cursor.
 * Ctrl + Left mouse - will animate the element with a wiggle effect.

 ## Why use CoBrowse?